 - 3. Copy the rule ID number. - 4.
-In the administration interface, go to Intrusion Prevention. - Click Advanced. - 6.
+In the administration interface, go to Intrusion Prevention. - 5.
+Click Advanced. - 6.
 In the Advanced Intrusion Prevention Settings dialog, click Add. - 7.
-Paste the rule ID number and a description.
+Paste the rule ID number and a description. - 8.
+Click OK and Apply.

-The legitimate traffic will be allowed now.
+The legitimate traffic is allowed now.